korchasa/severin/documents/design.md

 Constants are centralized in `createDefaultConfig()` and environment variables overlay defaults.

 The `systemPrompt` defines the LLM's role as home server agent with terminal tool access for system tasks.
-Rich text formatting uses `markdownToTelegramMarkdownV2` converter.
+Rich text formatting uses `markdownToTelegramHTML` converter.

 ### 3.3.
 File Hierarchy